Insurance is a great product, especially if an accident or natural disaster happens.

-Home Insurance keeps our bank accounts safe and gives us peace of mind if anything happens to our home, but insurance is also sometimes quite complex.
-There are insurance premiums to think about, deductibles to consider if/when filing claims, and also one must factor in how insurance premiums may increase once deductibles are changed and claims are processed too.
-In some cases, submitting an insurance claim is worth the deductible cost and possible rise in insurance premiums, because paying to fix the damages yourself can be just too costly.
+Home Insurance keeps our bank accounts safe and gives us peace of mind if anything happens to our home, but insurance is sometimes quite complex.
+There are insurance premiums to consider deductibles to consider if/when filing claims, and one must factor in how insurance premiums may increase once deductibles are changed and claims are processed too.
+In some cases, submitting an insurance claim is worth the deductible cost and possible rise in insurance premiums because paying to fix the damages yourself can be just too costly.

 Buy Down Coverage for Glass

 If a window is broken in your home, one can use a home insurance claim to fix the window.
 However, if the policy deductible is large, it may not be worth submitting the claim, and it might be cheaper to fix the window out-of-pocket.
 For a small annual fee (for example, $40 or so), some insurance providers offer to cover the deductible cost – making some scenarios worth it for some people.